EllinorHenriksson/ski-tour-log/README.md

 * Maybe a simple client application will help you develop a good API, especially with respect to HATEOAS.
 * Learning and using POSTMAN/NEWMAN is your responsibility.
 Make sure to read the article: [https://scotch.io/tutorials/write-api-tests-with-postman-and-newman]

-## Hand in the assignment

-You hand in your assignment by making a Merge Request (MR).
-Make sure you do the following:

-* Create an MR from your 'main'-branch to your 'lnu/submit'-branch.
-* Add a title: "Submission, API design assignment".
-* Check the boxes in the description by adding an 'x' between the brackets.
-* Make sure to fill in the Assignment Report.
-(The questions are in HTML comments so that you can leave them there.
-Make sure to **not** write your code inside comments!)
-* Select the milestone you want to link the submission to.
-Important!

-Do not add anything else.
-Do not close your MR. Doing that will count as if you have withdrawn your submission.

-You can continue to push to the main branch, and those commits will be added to the submission.
-The pipeline will indicate that your submission is late if you commit after the deadline.

-You can edit the MR, and the assignment report after the MR is opened.

-You can add comments to your MR if you want to communicate anything to the examiner.